Branding and site provisioning solutions for SharePoint

 Content databases store SharePoint content objects, such as site collections.
 A content database is automatically installed for every site collection when you deploy SharePoint Server 2013 or SharePoint Server 2016.
 All the content for a site collection is stored in one content database on one server.
 However, a content database can be associated with more than one site collection, and you can attach content databases to a SharePoint web application.
 You might need to move content from one content database to another, for example when the size of the content will soon exceed the size of the content database.

 Some characteristics of a content database vary depending on how the site collection is used.
 For example, sites are often write-intensive, while other types of content, such as read-only documents, are read-intensive.
-How content is used affects aspects of the content database, such as size and performance.
+How content is used effects aspects of the content database, such as size and performance.

 File customization states

-The state of SharePoint files and content affects how easy it is to apply updates, and controls whether SharePoint serves the file from the content database or the file system.
+The state of SharePoint files and content affects how easy its to apply updates, and controls whether SharePoint serves the file from the content database or the file system.
 By default, all SharePoint files are uncustomized and ghosted, and reside in matching states in the SharePoint file system and in the content database.
 When a file, a content database entry, or both are used in specific ways or changed, the state of that content might be affected.

 Table 3.
 File and content states and their effects on upgrade